Build! Build! Build!

 The Build!
 Build!
 Build!
 Infrastructure Program (BBB) was the infrastructure program of the administration of Rodrigo Duterte, the 16th president of the Philippines.
 A key component of his socioeconomic policy, the program aimed to reduce poverty, encourage economic growth and reduce congestion in Metro Manila, and address the country's infrastructure gap.
-Launched on April 18, 2017, the program also included the continuation of 44 infrastructure projects under previous administrations.
+Launched on April 18, 2017 and mainly implemented by the Department of Public Works and Highways (DPWH) under Secretary Mark Villar, the program also included the continuation of 44 infrastructure projects under previous administrations.
+By November 2021, DPWH Undersecretary Emil K. Sadain was appointed by Duterte as the program's "chief implementer" after Villar's resignation from the agency.

 The Build!
 Build!
 Build! program was superseded by the Build Better More (BBM) infrastructure program of the administration of Duterte's successor, Bongbong Marcos; government officials have described the new program as an expansion of the BBB program.

 List of associated projects

 In November 2019, the government revised its list of flagship infrastructure projects under the program, expanding it to 100.
 It was revised again in August 2020, bringing the total number of projects to 104, expanding its scope included health, information and communications technology, as well as water infrastructure projects to support the country's economic growth and recovery from the effects of the COVID-19 pandemic.
-As of September 11, 2020, 24 projects are still in the approval & planning stages, while 80 were under implementation.
+As of September 11, 2020, 24 projects were still in the approval & planning stages, while 80 were under implementation.